-Any practices which could cause physical or mental suffering, in or out of competition, will not be tolerated.

-b) Training methods
+Any practices which could cause physical or mental suffering, in or out of competition, will not be tolerated b) Training methods c) Farriery and tack

 Horses must only undergo training that matches their physical capabilities and level of maturity for their respective disciplines.
 They must not be subjected to any training methods which are abusive or cause fear or for which they have not been properly prepared.